-DISCUSSION CLASSES/WORKSHEETS

-The Discussion Classes meet weekly and your attendance is mandatory.
+DISCUSSION CLASSES/ WORKSHEETS: The Discussion Classes meet every Tuesday.
+To be successful you need to attend every single class and be active (ask questions, find a study partner or group).
+Take advantage of the smaller class and get to know your fellow students.
+Your video will need to be on at all times during the discussion class.
 5 points will be awarded when you attend your TA's zoom session.
-The weekly chapter worksheet is worth 5 points.
+The worksheet is worth 5 points.
 A total of 10 points can be earned each week by attending your discussion zoom class and correctly answering the worksheet questions.
-The worksheets will be posted on Canvas in advance and you may start working on it before you come to discussion.
-A canvas worksheet quiz will open on Wednesday and due by 11:59 pm (~5 questions randomly selected from the worksheet).
-Any grade discrepancy needs to be addressed within a week of posting grades to canvas to your TA.
-The first discussion classes meet the second week of classes and the zoom link will be provided by your TA.
+The paper worksheets will be posted on Canvas in advance and you may start working on it before you come to discussion.
+A canvas quiz will open on Wednesday and due by 11:59 pm.
+Any grade discrepancy needs to be addressed within a week of posting grades to canvas to your graduate TA.